 Robert J. Lederman, M.D.

 Robert Lederman received his B.S. in molecular biophysics and biochemistry from Yale University in 1986 and his M.D. from Case Western Reserve University (CWRU) in 1990.
-He was a resident and chief resident, at CWRU and then began a cardiology fellowship at the University of California, San Francisco in 1994.
-Thereafter he served as interventional cardiology fellow at the University of Michigan in 1996 and a peripheral vascular intervention fellow at Duke University in 1997.
-In 1998, Dr. Lederman joined the faculty at the University of Michigan as an assistant professor of interventional cardiology.
-He joined the NHLBI as an Investigator in the Cardiovascular Branch in 2000 to begin work in interventional cardiovascular MRI and was named a Senior Investigator in 2008.
-He has authored or coauthored more than 115 papers or book chapters.
-Dr. Lederman is a Fellow of the American College of Cardiology and of the American Heart Association, and a member of the Society for Cardiovascular Magnetic Resonance Imaging.
-He currently holds seven patents from his work.
+He was a resident and chief resident in medicine at CWRU.
+He completed fellowships in cardiology (University of California, San Francisco, 1994), interventional cardiology (University of Michigan, 1996), and peripheral vascular intervention (Duke University, 1997).
+He was assistant professor in interventional cardiology at University of Michigan (1998-2000).
+He joined the NHLBI as an Investigator in the Cardiovascular Branch in 2000 to begin work in interventional cardiovascular MRI and was named a Senior Investigator (with tenure) in 2008.
+He has authored or coauthored more than 200 papers or book chapters.
+Dr. Lederman is a Fellow of the American College of Cardiology, the American Heart Association, the Society for Cardiovascular Angiography and Intervention, and a member of the Society for Cardiovascular Magnetic Resonance Imaging.
+He has over two dozen patents issued or pending for his work.
+His lab has created over a dozen new catheter-based treatments or devices for structural heart disease.

 - Robert J. Lederman, M.D.